 - ¼ cup chopped cilantro (optional)

-- ¾ tsp olive oil for cooking
+- ¾ teaspoon olive oil for cooking

 - Make one batch of chipotle aioli, linked in the ingredients section.
 This recipe for four quesadillas will use up most of it, but you'll have some leftover.

-- Lay four tortillas flat and evenly spread about 1 ½ tablespoons of chipotle aioli onto the entire surface of each one.
+- Lay four tortillas flat and evenly spread about 1 ½ Tablespoons of chipotle aioli onto the entire surface of each one.